redhadefinto/fazzpay/README.md

 ## Usage

 - Register Account and Check your email for verification (Problem with register)
-- For verif just see message when open the link to look is success or not
+- For verify just see message when open the link to look is success or not
 - Edit your profile (Image, Phone Number)
 - Top up
   - Select amount you want to top up